saleor/apps/README.md

 4. Run `pnpm dev --filter=saleor-app-X` where X is app name (matching saleor/X)
 5. Run `pnpm build` to build all apps
 6. Visit `apps/NAME/README.MD` for documentation of each app
-7. Visit `apps/NAME/.env.example` for example env variables requires by each app
+7. Visit `apps/NAME/.env.example` for example, env variables requires by each app

 ## Forking